junwatu/blogel/README.md

 Blogel
 =======

 Another static page generator but simpler and spesific.
-I built it for fun and to generate my static blog pages :smile:.
+I built it for fun and to generate my static blog pages on [http://equan.me](http://equan.me) :smile:.

 The workflow is simple just like when you are blogging, writing page via web editor and then save it as draft or just publish it on cloud or github.
-When you publishing page Pagedek will generate it as static page and then upload it on cloud or github.
+When you publishing page Blogel will generate it as static page and then upload it on cloud or github.

 >  NOTE: it's alpha! so i don't guarantee this app will works like it should